-In practice, the generated alkalinity may have a more complex ionic composition than the simplified description provided above, depending on the input brine composition and the properties of the electrochemical system such as membrane permittivity and selectivity.
-For example, because seawater contains K^+ ions and because cation exchange membranes allow K^+ and Na+ transport, the alkalinity generated from the electrodialytic processing of seawater will not be pure NaOH(aq) but will also contain some fraction of KOH(aq).
-This means that in-line measurement proxies for the generated alkalinity such as conductivity and pH should be calibrated by offline measurements such as TA titrations and inductively coupled mass spectrometry (ICP-MS).
+Alkalinity generation: In practice, the generated alkalinity may have a more complex ionic composition than the simplified description provided above, depending on the input brine composition and the properties of the electrochemical system such as membrane permittivity and selectivity.
+For example, because seawater contains K^+ ions and because cation exchange membranes allow K^+ and Na^+ transport, the alkalinity generated from the electrodialytic processing of seawater will not be pure $NaOH{(aq)}$ but will also contain some fraction of $KOH{(aq)}$.
+This means that in-line measurement proxies of the generated alkalinity such as conductivity and pH should be calibrated by offline measurements such as TA titrations and inductively coupled mass spectrometry (ICP-MS).
 Sampling ports built into the electrochemical system are recommended for this purpose.